Working Groups Shortlisted Proposals

 Foundations at Risk: Investigating Core Programming Competency Among Indian CS Undergraduates in the Age of AI/ML Hype and Generative AI Tools

-Leader: Preeti Mehta (preeti.mehta@iilm.edu)
+- Preeti Mehta – IILM University, Gurugram (preeti.mehta@iilm.edu)

 Abstract: There is a worrying trend across Indian undergraduate CS programmes.
 Students are confidently using ChatGPT to write code, but are unable to debug a simple loop, reason about a recursive function, or trace pointer errors in C. Three intersecting pressures seem to be contributing to this shift: (a) a placement-driven culture that values credentials over deep mastery; (b) AI/ML hype that encourages students to skip foundational courses in favour of advanced electives; and (c) increasing reliance on Generative AI tools that allow code generation without real understanding.
 While faculty concern about this issue is widespread across India, the CS education literature has paid virtually no systematic empirical attention to this phenomenon.
 This working group seeks to help fill that gap by undertaking an open, evidence-based exploration of whether and to what extent foundational competencies are changing, why they are changing, and how institutions might respond.